DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/report-designer-tools/report-wizard/cross-tab-report.md

 ![](../../../../../images/eurd-win-cross-tab-report-wizard-drop-fields.png)

-You can also select a data field from the corresponding drop-down list.
+You can also select a field from the corresponding drop-down list.

 ![](../../../../../images/eurd-win-cross-tab-report-wizard-drop-down-list.png)

 > [!Note]
 > The field order defines the hierarchy in the resulting cross-tab report.
 The higher the field on the list, the higher the level in the field hierarchy.

 You can click **Finish** to stop the Report Wizard.
-If you wan to customize the report further, click **Next** and proceed to the next pages:
+If you want to customize the report further, click **Next** and proceed to the next pages:

 * [Specify Report Page Settings](table-report/specify-report-page-settings.md)
 * [Choose a Report Color Scheme](table-report/choose-a-report-color-scheme.md)